-The piping systems or fluid transport systems (FTS) are categorized based on the nature of the fluid contained as described in Section 11.7.
-Piping identified as FTS-1 and FTS-2 are seismically categorized as SC-I with an SPR of B3.
-Piping identified as FTS-3 is seismically categorized as SC-II with an SPR of A.
+Seismic qualification requirements for piping systems or fluid transport systems (FTS) are based on the nature of the fluid contained, quality level, and safety function as described in Section 11.7.
+Piping that is IROFS is seismically categorized as SC-I with an SPR of B3.
+Piping internal to the MFFF and that is non-IROFS is seismically categorized as SC-II with an SPR of A.